linus04-bit/CMTProject/README.md

 ## Project Description

 Given a certain ozone and PM10 concentration, this program displays graphically the yearly ozone forming potential (OFP), the uptake of PM10 and ozone as well as the net ozone uptake of the trees located within the canton of Geneva.
+The net uptake describes the difference between ozone uptake and OFP.

 This program will:
 1. Read in data concerning the location as well as certain properties of the trees located within the canton of Geneva.
 This data is provided by *Le Système d’Information du Territoire à Genève (SITG)*
 2. Filter through the data and add scientific data necessary for the following calculations.
 Tree species, for which no data was found, were discarded.
-3. Compute the yearly ozone forming potential, PM10 uptake and net ozone uptake aggregated over 100mx100m grid cells.
+3. Compute the yearly ozone forming potential, PM10 and ozone uptake and net ozone uptake aggregated over 100mx100m grid cells.
 4. Calculate total OFP, total uptake of PM10 and ozone and total net uptake of ozone.
 5. Display the found results graphically and save them as .png files.